DaveAnthonyMolloy/Phorest-Demo/ReadMe.md

 **iFrame**

-To enable testing of iFrames, navigate to the below URL and follow instructions to add iFrame to commands.js: https://gist.github.com/greg-hoarau/5e6b705ccd24b06a85ba45f226f20558
+To enable testing of iFrames, navigate to the below URL and add the command listed to commands.js within the support folder: https://gist.github.com/greg-hoarau/5e6b705ccd24b06a85ba45f226f20558

 # Execution: